mesozoic/gmail-yaml-filters/CONTRIBUTING.md

 3. Ensure your build passes, both locally (run `tox`) and on [GitHub Actions](https://github.com/mesozoic/gmail-yaml-filters/actions/workflows/tests.yml).
-   The project uses flake8 for stylistic consistency; please do not ignore any failures you see from that command.
+   Please do not ignore any failures you see from checkers or pre-commit hooks.

 4. Update the CHANGELOG and README with any relevant information about what you've done.